 If you rented your own truck in order to move into your new home then you are probably well aware that this is going to require the most amount of work on your part.
 With that said you will also be saving yourself hundreds or thousands of dollars, which is something to feel good about.
-In fact if you begin to get frustrated as you move your furniture and boxes into your new home just remember that for your efforts you will be saving you the amount of money it costs to go on a really nice weekend trip, so maybe think about treating yourself after all is said and done.
+In fact, if you begin to get frustrated as you move your furniture and boxes into your new home just remember that for your efforts you will be saving you the amount of money it costs to go on a really nice weekend trip, so maybe think about treating yourself, after all, is said and done.

 One of the most important things to do if you are planning on renting a moving truck and doing the move yourself is to get as much help as you can.
-While you may think it is possible to move all of your furniture with just two friends (and this is possible), try to get as many people to help as you can, so that no one gets burnt out and so tempers don’t flair up.
+While you may think it is possible to move all of your furniture with just two friends (and this is possible), try to get as many people to help as you can so that no one gets burnt out and so tempers don’t flare-up.
 We all have seen the arguments that take place during a move, which mostly occur because of fatigue and hunger, and while they are common, they are entirely avoidable.